 Having a website puts you in control of your messaging.
 If someone searches for your business the chances are that they’ll find references to it from other sites that aren’t necessarily 100% positive.
 You can use your website to paint a positive picture of your business (by including customer testimonials for example).

-A business blog helps to get your mission and personality across to potential customers.
+A business website helps to get your mission and personality across to potential customers.

 Including social linking icons makes it easier for people to share your content when they like what they see.